zarrs/zarrs_book/src/crates.md

 Various tools for creating and manipulating Zarr v3 data with the `zarrs` rust crate.

 This crate is detailed in the [zarrs_tools](./zarrs_tools.md) chapter.

+---

+The next section details the various types of stores and their associated crates.